2023 Best International Studies Schools in Massachusetts

 After completing their degree, international studies graduates from Brandeis carry an average student debtload of $27,000.

-Read full report on International Studies at University of Massachusetts - Boston
+Full International Studies at University of Massachusetts - Boston Report

 Northeastern University Professional Advancement Network did quite well in this year’s ranking of the best schools for international studies students.
 It came in at #9 on the list.
-Located in the city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit college with a fairly large student population.
+Located in the large city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit school with a large student population.

 Full International Studies at Northeastern University Professional Advancement Network Report

-Emmanuel College Massachusetts did quite well in this year’s ranking of the best schools for international studies students.
-It came in at #10 on the list.
+With a ranking of #10, Emmanuel College Massachusetts did quite well on this year’s best schools for international studies students.
 Emmanuel Boston is a small private not-for-profit school located in the city of Boston.

 While working on their degree, international studies majors at Emmanuel Boston accumulate an average of around $27,000 in student debt.